 The Holmes School Chess Club consists of three groups: Learning, Intermediate, and Advanced.
-To participate in the Intermediate or Advanced groups, students are required to try out unless he or she is a returning member of the group.
-Intermediate and Advanced start in November and go through mid-April.
+All three groups focus on developing respect, demonstrating good sportsmanship, and learning new Chess strategies.
+To participate in the advanced group, students are required to try out unless he or she is a returning member of the group.
+Intermediate and Advanced Chess starts in early October and goes through mid-April.
 Learning Chess typically starts later and ends before Spring Break.

 Intermediate & Advanced

 Some members of the Advanced Club will be competing in the district-wide chess tournament.
 Student performance, respectful behavior, and attendance will determine rankings in the advanced group.
 These rankings will eventually determine participation in the District Chess Tournament.
-Near the end of the year, we will also have an in-school tournament.
-All Chess Club members will be able to participate in this tournament.
+Near the end of the year, the Intermediate and Advanced groups will also have separate in-school tournaments.

-Any 1st through 3rd graders who are interested in learning how to play chess should sign up for Learning Chess.
-This group is usually run by parent volunteers with help and support from Mr. Grace and Mrs. Circo.
+Any K through 2nd graders who are interested in learning how to play chess should sign up for Learning Chess.
+This group is usually run by parent volunteers with help and support from Mrs. Circo.
 This group meets during the lunch hour and students eat their lunches while learning how to play chess.
 After clean-up, they have a chance to practice the skills they learned that day.
 Chess pieces and their moves are introduced one at a time.
 Regular attendance is important.
 This group is dependent on parent volunteers to run.